grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

       pvc_storage_class: 'standard',
     },
   ```
-1. Retrieve the GET token.
+1. Retrieve the Tempo token.
 This can be achieved at examining the logs for the `tokengen` job:
    ```bash
     kubectl --namespace=enterprise-traces logs job.batch/tokengen --container tokengen
     ```